 The subscribed capital of BayWa AG amounted to €89,953,658.88 as at the reporting date and is divided up into 35,138,148 registered shares with an arithmetical portion of €2.56 each in the share capital.
-Of the shares issued, 33,769,555 are registered shares with restricted transferability and 125,342 recently registered shares with restricted transferability and 125,342 recently registered shares with restricted transferability and 125,342 recently registered shares with restricted transferability.
-With regard to onwards1, 1,243,251 shares are registered shares not subject to restricted transferability.
+Of the shares issued, 33,769,555 are registered shares with restricted transferability and 125,342 recently registered shares with restricted transferability (dividend-bearing employee shares from 1 January 2019 onwards).
+1,243,251 shares are registered shares not subject to restricted transferability.
 With regard to the rights and obligations granted by the shares (e.g. the right to a portion of the unappropriated retained earnings or to participate in the Annual General Meeting of Shareholders), reference is made to the provisions laid down under the German Stock Corporation Act (AktG).
 There are no special rights or preferences.